-Selective anaplastic lymphoma kinase (ALK) degrader (DC50 values are 10 and 40 nM in H3122 and Karpas 299 cells, respectively).
+TL 13-112 is a selective anaplastic lymphoma kinase (ALK) Degrader (PROTAC®) (DC50 values are 10 and 40 nM in H3122 and Karpas 299 cells, respectively).
 Comprises the cereblon E3 ligase ligand Pomalidomide (Cat.
 No. 6302) conjugated to an ALK inhibitor.
 Inhibits proliferation of ALK-positive cancer cell lines.
-Maximum degradation is exhibited at 16 h.
+Maximum degradation exhibited at 16 h.

 Sold under license from Dana-Farber Cancer Institute